lachlanmcmillan/code-challenge/readme.md

 __Please don't use A.I__

-- Fork this repository and prepare your solutions in the approriate folders.
+- Fork this repository and prepare your solutions in the appropriate folders.
 - Answer the questions in the QUESTIONS.md
 - Email us back with a link to your attempt.